-2. Go to Certification Authorities > External CRL Storage and click on $\bigoplus$ ;
+2. Go to Certification Authorities > External CRL Storage and click on (+);

-- 3. Fill in the information : - Name (string input) : The name to give to that external storage (mandatory) - Description (string input) : An optional description for that external storage - Bucket (string input) : The name of the S3 bucket to store CRLs into (mandatory) - Credential (select) : The credential to use to connect to the S3 server (AWS format) - Role Arn (string input) : The RoleArn to use when connecting to the S3 provider (only applicable for AWS) - Region (string input) : The cloud region to use if the S3 is in the cloud (AWS, GCP) - Proxy (select) : The proxy to use to connect to the external storage, if any - Endpoint (string input) : The S3 endpoint to use (if not using an AWS S3 Bucket) - Force path style (boolean) : If turned on, forces path style in URL name - 4.
-Once you've filled all the information, click "Add"
+3. Fill in the information :

+- Type (select): The type of external CRL storage (mandatory, select Amazon S3) - Name (string input) : The name to give to that external storage (mandatory) - Description (string input) : An optional description for that external storage - Bucket (string input) : The name of the S3 bucket to store CRLs into (mandatory) - Credential (select) : The credential to use to connect to the S3 server (AWS format) - Role Arn (string input) : The RoleArn to use when connecting to the S3 provider (only applicable for AWS) - Region (string input) : The cloud region to use if the S3 is in the cloud (AWS, GCP) - Proxy (select) : The proxy to use to connect to the external storage, if any - Endpoint (string input) : The S3 endpoint to use (if not using an AWS S3 Bucket) - Force path style (boolean) : If turned on, forces path style in URL name

+4. Once you've filled all the information, click "Add"